-SECTION 2B-616.
+- SECTION 2B-6176.
 DEVELOPMENT CONTRACT.
-If an agreement requires the development of a computer program, the following rules apply.

-(1) Unless an authenticated record provides for different treatment of intellectual property rights:

-(A) the licensor retains ownership of the intellectual property rights in the program; and program in any manner consistent with the uses for which the development was undertaken.

-(B) the licensee receives a nonexclusive and irrevocable license to use the independent contractors or information provided by other third persons to which intellectual property rights may apply and shall provide the licensee with a statement that either confirms that all applicable intellectual property rights have been obtained or will be obtained from any independent contractor so used, or that it makes no representation about those rights beyond any stated in the agreement.
-[The response must be made within 30 days after the request is received.
-If the time for performance is less than 30 days, the request must be made at or before the time of contracting, and the response must be made before the transfer of rights.]
+If an agreement requires the development of a computer program, as between the developer and the client, the following rules apply. - (1) Unless an authenticated record provides for different treatment of ownership of the intellectual property rights: - (A) the developer licensor retains ownership of the intellectual property rights in the program except to the extent that the program includes intellectual property of the client or the client would be considered a co-owner under other law; and - (B) the client licensee receives a nonexclusive, unrestricted and irrevocable license within this country unless the agreement restricts the licensee's use. to use the program in any manner consistent with the uses for which the development was undertaken. - (2) On request of the clientlicensee asserting its rights under this section, the developerlicensor shall notify the clientlicensee if the developerlicensor used independent contractors or information provided by other third persons to which intellectual property rights may apply and shall provide the clientlicensee with a statement that either confirms that all applicable intellectual property rights have been obtained or will be obtained from any independent contractor so used, or that it makes no representation about those rights beyond any stated in the agreement. {The response must be made within 30 days after the request is received.
+If the time for performance is less than 30 days, the request must be made at or before the time of contracting, and the response must be made before the transfer of rights.} - (3) If an authenticated record the agreement provides that ownership of the intellectual